All Episodes

 And that's why it's so important for people to realize the arc of where we've come.

-And we started the show, I think appropriately, talking about where Twitter was and where it's going now, and the likes of Adam Schiff and the purveyors of disinformation.
+And we started the show, I think, appropriately, talking about where Twitter was and where it's going now and the likes of Adam Schiff and the purveyors of disinformation.

 And you brought the New York Post and the Hunter Biden laptop.

-They reported and broke the Hunter Biden laptop story, and Twitter kicked them off, suspended their account because they reported it.
+They reported and broke the Hunter Biden laptop story, and Twitter kicked them off, suspended their account because they reported it, because it was helpful to President Trump and it was hurtful to President Biden.

-And here we are now, everyone in the mainstream media admitted the Hunter Biden laptop is not Russ and just information.
+Everyone in the mainstream media admitted the Hunter Biden laptop is not Russ and disinformation.

-And the Russia-Gate hoax by Adam Schiff and others was disinformation.
+And the Russiagate hoax by Adam Schiff and others was disinformation.

-But now we're in John Durham world, and basically he's feeding off the plot against the president, all the work we did that's in that book and in that film.
+But now we're in John Durham world and basically he's feeding off the plot against the president, all the work we did that's in that book and in that film.

 Well, and so this is actually something really interesting.

-This whole approach that Durham is taking is very atypical to anything that you know the a special counsel of government attorney would typically do, but he's basically feeding off of the defense strategy in a sense.
+This whole approach that Durham is taking is very atypical to anything that a special counsel government attorney would typically do.

-Yeah, and I I I think but the more this happens, right, the more this happens.
+And I think the more this happens, right, the more this happens, it makes me think it is almost pleading gate.

 Yeah.